Debojit-mitra/FIX-MY-ROAD/README.md

 Here're some of the project's best features:

-* Report broken damaged road with a photo
+* Report broken damaged road with a photo and exact loacation using google maps api
 * Admin support
 * Firebase login and database